eliothowes/Triple_Triad_LOL_Edition/README.md

 ## Tech/framework used
 <b>Built with</b>
 - Ruby on Rails Backend
-- Vanilla Javascript Frontend (single page application)
+- Vanilla JavaScript Frontend (single page application)

 ## Installation
 From your command line: